joopringelberg/perspectives-react-integrated-client/README.md

 2. `npm run electron` to start the interface (the browser, that tries to read from port 5678). **Note**: this will also start perspectives-core listening on port 7777!
 3. `npm run watch` before changing code, otherwise changes will not be reflected in the interface!

+### Symlinks for easy updates
+`package.json` contains a run target `symlinks` that will replace the subdirectories
+* perspectives-react
+* perspectives-core
+* perspectives-proxy

+with symlinks to the same-named projects in ~Code.
+Run this script after calling `npm install`.
+A change in the `dist` directories of these projects is then immediately picked up by webpack (when watching, of course).

 ### About deployment
 This module depends on Webpack, the Webpack-development-server and Electron.
 There are three run targets: